 How to make Cinnamon Buns:

-- Start with your dough: take your time, and read through the instructions carefully.
-You want to make sure that your water isn’t too warm or too cold, or it won’t activate the yeast.
+- Bloom the yeast: You want to make sure that your water isn’t too warm or too cold, or it won’t activate the yeast.
 Thankfully, you can see if your yeast is blooming before you add it to your dough.
-If it doesn’t bubble and froth, then you may want to start again with a fresh packet of yeast.
+If it doesn’t bubble and froth, you may want to start again with a fresh packet of yeast.

 - Let it rise: you don’t want to skimp on the rise time, as this is what makes your Cinnamon Buns fluffy and soft.
 I like to place my dough, covered, in the oven with the light on.
 It provides a warm, draft-free environment that is optimal for proofing dough.

-- Roll it up tight: You want to try to keep the dough tight when you’re rolling so that alllllll of that sugary cinnamony goodness will stay inside and not leak out.
+- Roll it up tight: You want to try to keep the dough tight when you’re rolling so that all of that sugary cinnamony goodness will stay inside and not leak out.

 How to store Cinnamon Buns: